liflab/labpal-site/FantasticWindmill/content/manual/web-ui.md

 When experiments are running, you can refresh the page and the bar will update accordingly.

 Still below are two buttons that allow you to save and load the lab's state.
-This feature has [its own section](#save) below.
+This feature has [its own section](saving.html).

 Finally, the bottom part of the page gives some more information about the environment in which the lab is running: name and version of the operating system, etc.